Ducktatorrr/simple-webhook-listener/README.md

 ```

 Both the API server and Svelte App should will start up.
 Now open the Svelte App by visiting `http://localhost:8080/` in your browser.
 To make sure everything works make a test POST request to the API:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{"Ayo": "World"}' http://localhost:3000
 ```

+## License

+This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.